Computations in $C_{pq}$-Bredon cohomology: Introduction

 Bredon cohomology defined in \cite{Bre67} arises as the natural generalization of ordinary cohomology to the category of $G$-spaces, especially in the context of $G$-equivariant obstruction theory.
 In the literature, a more favoured cohomology theory for $G$-spaces is the cohomology of the Borel construction, for which non-equivariant techniques may be used to make many computations.
 On the other hand, Bredon cohomology has turned out to be difficult to compute even for simple spaces like spheres with a linear $G$-action.
 Their application in various important examples (for example, \cite{HHR09} uses certain computations for the group $C_{2^n}$) demonstrate that the computations are not without interest.

-The Bredon cohomology groups $H^n_G( - ;\uM)$ are defined for ``coefficient systems" $\uM$ which are functors from the orbit category $\OO_G$ to Abelian groups (see \cite{May96}).
+The Bredon cohomology groups $H^n_G( - ;\uM)$ are defined for ``coefficient systems" $\uM$ which are functors from the orbit category $\OO_G$ to Abelian groups (see \cite[Section I.4]{May96}).
 The interesting case is when $\uM$ is actually the restriction of a Mackey functor, in which case the cohomology theory extends to one indexed by virtual representations.
 For $\alpha \in RO(G)$ the real representation ring of $G$, we write $\uH^\alpha_G(X;\uM)$ for the Mackey functor valued cohomology at the index $\alpha$.
 In this case if we put $X=S^0$, these groups encode the various cohomology and homology groups of the $G$-representation spheres.

 Perhaps the most important Mackey functor is the Burnside ring Mackey functor $\uA$.
 This plays a similar role in the category of Mackey functors as $\Z$ plays in the category of Abelian groups which we may think of as coefficients for ordinary cohomology.
 A precise version of this statement is that the Eilenberg MacLane spectrum $H\uA$ is a commutative ring spectrum and for any Mackey functor $\uM$, $H\uM$ is a module over $H\uA$ (Proposition 5.4 of \cite{Lew96}).
-The starting point of computations for $RO(G)$-graded cohomology must therefore be $\uH^\ast_G(X; \uA)$ where $X$ varies over the set of $G$-points, that is, the set of all orbits $G/H$.
+The starting point of computations for $RO(G)$-graded cohomology must therefore be $\uH^\ast_G(X; \uA)$, where $X$ varies over the set of $G$-points, that is, the set of all orbits $G/H$.

 The Mackey functors $\uH^\ast_G(S^0; \uA)$ were computed by Stong for the group $C_2$ and by Lewis and Stong for the groups $C_p$ (\cite{Lew88}).
 The multiplicative structure was also computed by Lewis in the same paper.
 With constant coefficients $\underline{\Z/p}$, the computations of the cohomology of $C_p$-orbits were performed by Stong (Appendix of \cite{Car00}).
 In this paper, we carry the computations of $\uH^\ast_G(S^0; \uA)$ further to $G=C_{pq}$ where $p$ and $q$ are distinct odd primes.
 We are more interested in the additive structure of the cohomology Mackey functors and avoid computations of the ring structure.
-In the following we describe our results in more detail.
+In the following, we describe our results in more detail.
+Throughout we use the notation $\uH_G^\alpha(X;\uM)$ to denote the Mackey functor valued cohomology of $X$, and the notation $H_G^\alpha(X;\uM)$ to denote the associated cohomology group in the grading $\alpha \in RO(G)$.
+This means that $\alpha$ is a virtual representation so that we can make sense of $|\alpha^H|$, the dimension of the $H$-fixed points of $\alpha$.
+In the case $\uM=\uA$, we often drop the coefficient from the notation and simply write $\uH^\alpha_{C_{pq}}(S^0)$.

-\subsection{Computations of $\uH^\ast_{C_{pq}}(S^0)$}
+\subsection{Computations of $\uH^\ast_{C_{pq}}(S^0;\uA)$}